commerceguys/addressing/README.md

 The implementing application can extend the interface to provide setters, or implement a value object that uses either [PSR-7 style with* mutators](https://github.com/commerceguys/addressing/blob/master/src/ImmutableAddressInterface) or relies on an AddressBuilder.
 A default [address value object](https://github.com/commerceguys/addressing/blob/master/src/Address.php) is provided that can be used as an example, or mapped by Doctrine (preferably as an embeddable).

-The [address format](https://github.com/commerceguys/addressing/blob/master/src/AddressFormat/AddressFormat.php) has getters for the following country-specific metadata:
+The [address format](https://github.com/commerceguys/addressing/blob/master/src/AddressFormat/AddressFormat.php) provides the following information:

 - Which fields are used, and in which order
 - Which fields are required